kanyijohn/Breast-Cancer-Diagnosis-Predictor-App/README.md

 # Breast-Cancer-Diagnosis-Predictor-App
-A full-stack AI application that assists medical professionals in diagnosing breast cancer based on cell input measurements collected.
+A full-stack AI application that assists medical professionals in diagnosing Breast Cancer based on cell input measurements collected.